Daemonite/material/docs/4.4/material/buttons.md

 * btn-sm is equivalent to **Comfortable** button size
 * `btn-xs` is introduced to represent **Compact** button size

-At the same time, for easier icon integration within buttons (Material icons, Fontawesome or any other), `btn-icon-prepend` class has been created.
+At the same time, for easier icon integration within buttons (*Material icons*, *Fontawesome* or any other), `btn-icon-prepend` class has been created.
 Just add this class to your `.btn` for a proper icon's sizing and positioning.

 <p class="typography-overline">Default</p>
 {% capture example %}